sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/elasticsearch.md

 - Index entire events for searching within Kibana.
 - Use daily, weekly, monthly, and yearly index specification (e.g. sensu_evnts-2020-11-10).
 - Omit the transmission of certain redundant event fields to reduce the number of items indexed.
-- Use Sensu's [environment variables and secrets management][7] to avoid exposing your Elasticsearch username and password.
+- Use [event-based templating][2] to include observation data from event attributes to add meaningful, actionable context.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.
+- Keep your Elasticsearch username and password secure with Sensu [environment variables and secrets management][7].

 ## Get the plugin